QCaudron/fieldday/_sources/schedule_and_activities/schedule.md

 PSRG Nets
   Field Day is a full Rain or Shine Net weekend !
 The PSRG runs three social nets per day, every day of the year.
 For Field Day, all of our social nets will be running on emergency power on-site.
 We will have a station set up nearby which Field Day attendees can check into the nets.
 Come on by and watch our net hosts at work.
 All amateur operators and their third-party traffic welcome.

+LWHC Health and Wellness Net
+  The [Lake Washington Ham Club](http://www.lakewashingtonhamclub.org/) runs a daily net to provide a check-in for their members and any licensed amateur operator.
+The net is operated from the their [Rose Hill repeater system](https://lakewashingtonhamclub.org/repeaters/).

 Getting started with Winlink [Winlink](https://winlink.org/) is essentially email over radio.
 A network of gateways allow the distribution of emails using radio pathways where internet is unavailable.
 Join Bill N6NBN at the Seattle Emergency Hubs table for a demonstration of how to use Winlink, any time from 10:00 to 14:00 on Saturday.